 Greens: Although dandelion leaves are bitter, they provide a peppery kick akin to arugula.
 Toss some fresh, cleaned greens into your salad.
 You can also roast them to take the sting out of the bitterness.
 Soak the leaves for 10 to 15 minutes in cold, salted water, then cook them in boiling water until tender (no more than five minutes).
 Finish by sautéing the cooked greens in olive oil with some onion or garlic.

 Flowers: The bright blossoms of dandelion add color to a salad.
 You can also use them fresh or dried to make dandelion tea.
-We suggests infusing them in oil or vinegar as well.
+We suggest infusing them in oil as well.
 Dandelion-infused oil can also be used to make a salve for muscle aches.

 Dandelion herbs and roots are available fresh or dried in a number of preparations, including tinctures, liquid extracts, teas, pills, and capsules.
 It can be found either on its own or in combination with other nutritional supplements.